Propfan: Twenty-first century

 In the first decade of the 21st century, rising jet fuel prices increased emphasis on engine/airframe efficiency to reduce emissions, which renewed interest in the propfan concept for jetliners beyond the Boeing 787 and Airbus A350XWB.
 For instance, Airbus patented aircraft designs with twin rear-mounted contra-rotating propfans.
 Rolls-Royce had the rear (pusher) configured RB.509-11 and front (tractor) configured RB.509-14 geared propfan designs, which produced 6800–11300 kgf using the gas generator from its XG-40 engine with 13000 hp of shaft power.
 It became lukewarm on propfan technology in the 1980salthough it developed an open rotor design that was thought to be a finalist for the Irkut MS-21 narrowbody aircraft.
 The Rolls-Royce RB3011 engine would have a diameter of about 170 in and require a 16000 hp gearbox.

-The European Commission launched an Open Rotor demonstration in 2008 led by Safran within the Clean Sky program funded with 65 million euros over eight years.
+The European Commission launched an Open Rotor demonstration in 2008 led by Safran within the Clean Sky program funded with €65 million over eight years.
 A demonstrator was assembled in 2015, and ground tested in May 2017 on its open-air test rig in Istres, aiming to reduce fuel consumption and associated CO2 emissions by 30% compared with current CFM56 turbofans.
 After the completion of ground testing at the end of 2017, Safran's geared open rotor engine had reached technology readiness level 5.
 The demonstrator's twelve-blade front propeller and ten-blade back propeller had diameters of 4.0 and 3.8 m, respectively.
 The demonstrator, based on the core of the Snecma M88 military fighter engine, uses up to 12200 hp, provides a thrust of about 100 kN, and would cruise at a speed of Mach 0.75.
 Safran's future open rotor engine, however, would have a maximum diameter of almost 4.50 m.